MuhammadHarisSiddiqui620/GameStatix-App/README.md

 ![Alarms (2)](https://github.com/user-attachments/assets/17f740e6-458c-413e-bc14-60ad572ad80a)

-### 3. **Alarm Set Confirmation**
+### 3. **Instruction Screen**
-   - A screen confirming that the alarm has been successfully set with a summary of alarm details.
+   - Provides an overview of the app's purpose and features.
+   - Step-by-step guidance for creating, editing, and analyzing files.
-   - Displays the time and label of the alarm.
+   - Exit Button: Return to the menu from the top-left corner.

 ![Week](https://github.com/user-attachments/assets/93108a75-32bd-4d57-834e-39fed76a0f64)